Rider Profile: Meet the Paratransit Riders of Green Bay, Wis.• 2 min read

 Green Bay, Wisconsin, has gained fame as the home of a perennially successful NFL team, but the municipality might soon become known for something else: It’s the first city in Wisconsin to offer a microtransit service.

-In August 2020, Green Bay Metro (GBM) partnered with Via to launch GBM On Demand, a service that gives locals access to shared rides, while providing a paratransit option for those with disabilities, who are unable to use the Metro’s fixed route buses.
+In August 2020, Green Bay Metro (GBM) partnered with Via to launch GBM On-Demand, a service that gives locals access to shared rides.
+GBM On-Demand builds on the success of Green Bay Metro’s revamped paratransit service, which launched in April 2020 and serves those with disabilities who are unable to use the agency’s fixed route buses.
 Via’s advanced algorithms connect multiple riders traveling in the same direction, while its real-time routing technology gets them to key transit hubs, as well as designated commercial and medical facilities, all for the price of a bus ticket.

 “I love that I get an ETA [from the app], which has been spot on.”